Balancing Utility and Privacy

 Exercise: Evaluating Data Utility

-Use sdc_micro (the microaggregation result from the previous exercise) and compare it to the original data.
+Use the sdc_micro results from the previous exercises to compare it to the original data.

 1. Print the utility summary of sdc_micro.
 What do IL1 and the eigen measure tell you?